subhansh-dev/Friday/readme.md

 ## 🌟 About F.R.I.D.A.Y

-**F.R.I.D.A.Y.** is a next-generation **Autonomous Cognitive AI Assistant** — not a chatbot, not a wrapper around an API.
+**F.R.I.D.A.Y.** is a next-generation **Autonomous Cognitive AI Operating System** — not a chatbot, not a wrapper around an API.
 A full cognitive architecture with real-time voice interaction, 14 brain modules, 56 tool actions, advanced cybersecurity pipelines, neural memory systems, and autonomous decision-making.

 **81,500+ lines of Python.
 162 source files.
 Zero shortcuts.** *(~101,000 lines total counting everything — configs, docs, assets, the works.)*